Schedule

 Breakout Session 7: Research Track

-Beyond Taking Stock: Media Integration in Low-Income Pre-Kindergarten–2nd Grade Settings and Future Possibilities for Supporting Early Math and Literacy Development with Technology – Carlin Llorente, Naomi Hupert, Savitha Moorthy, Andrea Rizzo, Torie Gorges, and Hannah Lesk
+Beyond Taking Stock: Media Integration in Low-income Prekindergarten–Second-grade Settings and Future Possibilities for Supporting Early Math and Literacy Development with Technology – Carlin Llorente, Naomi Hupert, Savitha Moorthy, Andrea Rizzo, Torie Gorges, and Hannah Lesk

 Alpine West